 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.” – 2 Timothy 3:16-17

 It all begins with knowing the ins and outs of Scripture.
 Guys, I can’t stress how important it is to have a good, thorough knowledge of the Bible.
-Sometimes the enemy will twist and distort God’s Word and inject enough lies in it to lead us astray.
+Sometimes the enemy will twist and distort God’s Word and inject just enough lies in it to ever so slightly veer us off course, ultimately leading us astray.
 Other times, very well-intentioned but misguided individuals have devised all sorts of silly teachings through taking Biblical passages out of context.
 Everything – including what people post in comments on social media, to an online video message from a preacher, to the memes some people share – can unfortunately become polluted by false doctrine, even if it’s created by folks who love Jesus but don’t bother to look and see if what they are promoting is doctrinally rock-solid and Biblical.

 We need to guard against this similar to how the Bereans did in the Book of Acts.
 According to Acts 17:11, after this group of Greek Jews received the Gospel from the Apostle Paul, they “examined the Scriptures [what we now refer to as the Old Testament] every day to see if what Paul said was true.”
 Just like the Bereans, we should test everything to see if it is so.
 The better we are in tune with the Bible, the better we’ll be able to see danger flags rise up when questionable teaching comes our way.